nikku/bio-dts/README.md

 # bio-dts

-Utilities to generate sane types definitions from JavaScript files.
+Utilities to generate sane and clean type definitions from JavaScript files.